Back to National Guide

 • Testing and commissioning

 Materials are typically 20–30% of the cost.
-Adelaide's higher labour rates and the prevalence of thick masonry walls in inner suburbs mean the labour component is often proportionally larger than in Sydney or Melbourne.
+A basic ceiling-mounted exhaust fan runs $50–$120 as a unit, while an IXL Tastic Ovation 3-in-1 (heater, fan, light) runs around $550, a popular choice for Adelaide's cold winter mornings.
+Adelaide's higher labour rates and the prevalence of thick masonry walls in inner suburbs mean the labour component is proportionally larger than in Sydney or Melbourne.

 What Affects the Cost

 • Wall construction.
-Adelaide's inner suburbs feature a mix of bluestone cottages, sandstone villas, and solid brick homes with walls significantly thicker than standard brick veneer.
-Core drilling through 300–450mm of solid stone is slower and more expensive than cutting through timber frame or even double brick.
-The external vent fitting must also be sympathetic to the stonework.
+Adelaide's inner suburbs feature bluestone cottages, sandstone villas, and solid brick homes with walls 300–450mm thick.
+Core drilling through solid stone is slower and more expensive than cutting through timber frame or even double brick.
+The external vent fitting must also be sympathetic to the stonework, particularly on heritage-listed properties.

 • Existing ventilation.
-Many older Adelaide homes, particularly in northern and western suburbs, were built with no bathroom exhaust fan at all.
-Retrofitting from scratch involves ceiling cutting, ducting, a wall or roof penetration, and new wiring — the full scope of work.
+Many older Adelaide homes were built with no bathroom exhaust fan at all.
+Retrofitting from scratch involves ceiling cutting, ducting, a wall or roof penetration, and new wiring.
 Homes with existing fans and ducting are far simpler.

 • Fans venting into the roof cavity.
-As in other cities, some Adelaide homes have exhaust fans that dump moist air into the roof space.
+Some Adelaide homes have exhaust fans that dump moist air into the roof space.
 While Adelaide's drier climate means the consequences develop more slowly than in Brisbane, they still occur: mould on roof timbers, damp insulation, and musty smells.
-Correcting the ducting to vent externally is essential.

 • Number of rooms.
 Single bathroom extraction is straightforward.
 Adding fans to an ensuite, laundry, and kitchen multiplies duct runs and penetrations.